Membership Development Program

 Initiation Fees

-Thereafter, membership dues are payable annually in advance, on or before January 1st of each year.
+The Initiation Fee for the classes is $150.
+For 2023-2024 there are no dues charged to the new member until calendar year 2025.
+Thereafter, dues are payable annually in advance on or before January 1st of each year.

 Members of the Scottish Rite are invited to recommend worthy Master Masons for the degrees.
 Petitions for degrees, affiliations, and restorations may be secured from the office or any member of the Membership Development Committee.
 An online petition for the degrees is also available at https://scottishritenmj.org/join (external link to the Scottish Rite Northern Masonic Jurisdiction website).